wp-plugins/marctv-ajax-trash-comments/readme.txt

 == Changelog ==

-= 1.1.1 =
+= 1.1.2 =

 Fixed renaming bug.
 Seems I am not allowed to rename the plugin file.
+I forgot to remove the old files.

 = 1.1.0 =